 Then think of that sense of well-being spreading.
 You don’t have to push it or pull it out, just think of it radiating out.
 You’ll find it’ll go more easily to some parts of the body than to others, so work with those parts first.
 Again, you’re not trying to force it too much.
 Think of things opening up, opening up, opening up, so that you can allow that sense of well-being to go through the body, down through the torso, down through the legs, to the shoulders, out through the arms, out to the fingers, up through the head.
 Think of the whole body having a share in that sense of well-being.

 As you stick with this and explore this enough, you’ll begin to realize that there’s a lot right here in the breath that you haven’t been taking advantage of.
 Going out, looking for pleasure outside, is like someone who has a really good piece of land but tries to plant crops in somebody else’s land: There are bound to be problems.
 Turn around and look at your own piece of land right here.
 Take care of that.
 See what you can grow right here.
-And you’ll find not only that you will get a great sense of well-being, but it also begins to spill out for other people as well through your thoughts, words, deeds.
+You’ll find not only that you get a great sense of well-being, but that the well-being also begins to spill out for other people through your thoughts, words, and deeds.
 Your sense of well-being here makes it a lot easier for you to act in skillful ways.
 You’re not so hungry for things that are going to cause trouble.

 This is how discernment begins to grow out of concentration.
 And, as the Buddha said, as your discernment gets more and more refined, it can begin to dig deeper and deeper into the mind, until it gets down to the roots of what’s causing all this trouble inside: what the Buddha called asava, and we can translate as effluents.
 These are things that come flowing out of the mind: greed, aversion, delusion, flowing out of the mind.
 Our desire to be this or that: That comes flowing out of the mind.
 Discernment, when it’s fully developed, as the Buddha says, can cut these things, cut the flow, and the mind is no longer flooded by suffering.
 This, too, is a gift you give to yourself that you also give to the people around you.
 Because those effluents, when they flow out, don’t just flow into your mind.
 They also flow out through your thoughts, words, and deeds, the impact you have on other people.

-So this is one of the ways of giving a sense of inspiration, a sense of gladness in what we’re doing here.
+This is one of the ways of giving a sense of inspiration, a sense of gladness in what we’re doing here.
 It’s one of the ways in which we repay our debts.
 We create more and more goodness to share, because the goodness of the world: Where does it come from?
 It comes from within the mind that’s trained.
-And the world certainly needs a lot more goodness.
-Here’s your way of providing it.
+The world certainly needs a lot more goodness, and here’s your way of providing it.
 Always try to maintain your sense of being inspired in the practice, because it’s the best thing you can do.